hassanzadehmahdi/hassanzadehmahdi/README.md

 **hassanzadehmahdi/hassanzadehmahdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Quality Assurance Engineering
+- 🔭 I’m currently working on natural language processing (NLP)
-- 🌱 I’m currently learning natural language processing (NLP)
+- 🌱 I’m currently learning Bioinformatics
 - 📫 How to reach me: mahdihassanzadeh08@gmail.com